NNJR Driver’s Manual

 Shifting (up or down) should be approached as a 3-step process: out of gear, across the gate, into gear-with a brief pause at each point.
 This is accomplished with two fingers and thumb on the gearshift lever: never the whole hand!
 Try this on the street: it may seem awkward at first.
 With practice, this becomes quick and smooth.
 As a side benefit, you won’t miss any shifts and your transmission will thank you.

 Most of the mistakes made by beginners on the track are a result of trying too hard.
 One common mistake is over-revving the engine.
 (Fortunately, most Porsches have good rev limiters).
 Beginners should minimize shifting and use a higher gear.
 This makes everything easier and smoother.
-For instance, Lime Rock can be driven entirely in fourth gear in most modern Porsches.
+For instance, Lime Rock can be driven entirely in either third or fourth gear in most modern Porsches.

 Another beginner mistake is too much focus on the mirrors, or too little.
-Some drivers are “worried” about the cars behind them and become so distracted that it impacts their driving.
+Some drivers are “worried” about the cars behind and become so distracted that it impacts their driving.
 Others may be so busy concentrating on the other aspects of driving that they forget to look at the mirrors at all.
 In either case, your Instructor will help.

 Many drivers make the mistake of following the car in front through a corner, rather than driving their line.
 This is an easy trap, even for more experienced drivers.
 Your focus needs to be on your line, whether the other car is on line, or not.